To Top

 In other words, a “pick 4” means you have to pick the winner in four consecutive races.

-The “pick 6” is the biggest bet that you can make in this regard.
+The “pick 6” is the biggest wager that you can make in this regard.

-Naturally, this is a risky bet and one that’s hard to hit.
-However, if you pull this off, this is one of the highest paying bets of the different horse bet types.
+Naturally, this is a risky selection and one that’s hard to hit.
+However, if you pull this off, this is one of the highest-paying options of the different horse wager types.
 It’s up there with the superfecta.

 The last 10 winners at the Haskell Stakes